Yankees vs. Rays Player Props Betting Odds

 Diaz Stats

-- Diaz enters this matchup looking to extend his nine-game hit streak.
-In his last 10 outings he is batting .297 with three doubles, two home runs, seven walks and four RBI.
+- Diaz heads into this game looking to extend his 10-game hit streak.
+During his last 10 games he is hitting .300 with three doubles, two home runs, five walks and four RBI.

 Diaz Recent Games